vantezzen/use-url-input/README.md

 The hook is designed to be unopinionated so it can be used with many form libraries and doesn't provide state on its own.

+> The corrected value of the hook isn't guaranteed to be a valid, full URL.
+Instead it provides help to the user while they type with small corrections - you should still validate the final URL yourself when the user submits or leaves the form.

 ## Demo

 Visit https://vantezzen.github.io/use-url-input/ for a demo of this library.
 The example can be found under `example/src/App.js`.